davizofficial/StudentSnipe/README.md

 ## ✨ About This Project

-**StudentSnipe** is a lightweight terminal application that helps you collect and manage student information interactively via CLI.
-Built entirely with Python, it’s designed to be simple, cross-platform, and beginner-friendly — perfect for learning or quick student data projects.
+**StudentSnipe** is a terminal-based tool designed to legally search and retrieve verified student data using the PDDIKTI library.
+Developed entirely in Python, it offers a clean, cross-platform, and beginner-friendly interface suitable for academic workflows, data validation, and efficient access to official student information.

 Whether you’re a student, educator, or enthusiast, this tool can serve as a base for deeper educational software or automation ideas.